Tanya92/react-presentation/README.md

 Jordan Walke created FaxJS, the early prototype of React.

 **Slide 5: 2012 – Instagram & Facebook**
-Instagram was bought by a Facebook in April 2012.
+Facebook bought Instagram in April 2012.
 Instagram wanted to adopt new Facebook technology.
 Facebook sought to separate React from Facebook and to make it open-sourced.

 **Slide 6: May 2013 – JS ConfUS**
 Jordan Walk introduced React on JS ConfUS.
 React became open-sourced.
-Many people thought that React is a big step back because there were early followers here and not innovators.
+Many people thought that React was a big step back because there were early followers here and not innovators.
 Creators realized it in time and were going to support React tour in summer 2013.
 React was finally recognized as a success.

 **Slide 7: 2019 – The highest popularity**
 Nowadays React  is one the most popular JS libraries.